leap-stc/leap-stc.github.io/book/policies/users_roles.md

 ## Administrator and Developer Category

-The LEAP Director of Data and Computing may grant access to other participants for the purposes of technical development, debugging, and evaluation of the platform.
+The LEAP Director of Data and Computing or the LEAP Manager of Data and Computing may grant access to other participants for the purposes of technical development, debugging, and evaluation of the platform.
+These members will be added to the [`leap-pangeo-full-access`](https://github.com/orgs/leap-stc/teams/leap-pangeo-full-access) team to have full access to all resources.

 ## Termination of Access